bhj/KaraokeEternal/docs/content/docs/index.md

 3. Create your **admin** account at the welcome page.

+4. Add some songs and/or enable YouTube search.

-4. In the Preferences panel, tap Media Folders and add your [supported media](#media-files).
+    - If you already have karaoke songs, go to the Preferences panel, tap Media Folders, and add your [supported media](#media-files).
+Wait for the media scanner to finish indexing your library.

+    - If you want users to be able to search YouTube for karaoke songs, install FFMPEG and [enable YouTube search](#youtube-setup).

-5. Once the media scanner finishes, head to the [library](#library) and add some songs by tapping an artist, then tapping a song title.
+5. Head to the [library](#library) to queue some songs.
+You can tap an artist and then a song title to add songs from your local library.
 A glowing song means it's upcoming in the queue.
+If YouTube search is enabled, you can use the search bar to search YouTube.

 6. Now we just need a [player](#player).
 On the system that will output the room's audio/video, browse to the **server URL**, sign in with your admin account, and tap the **Start Player** link at the top.
 If you don't see a link, your current browser doesn't support fullscreen mode, but you can still navigate to `/player`.